lupusmagist/Network-Device-Backup/README.md

 For that app to run Docker and Docker-Compose has to be installed on the host.
 Configuration for Docker is via docker-compose.yml.
-Default settings will start app in defualt Docker mode.
+Default settings will start app in default Docker mode.

 If you have a existing web server that you would like to use, disable the Nginx section in the docker-compose.yml and use the nginx.conf in the websrv folder as template to configure your web server.